poolifier/poolifier/README.md

 ### `pool.execute(data)`

-Execute method is available on both pool implementations (return type : Promise):
+Execute method is available on both pool implementations (return type: Promise):
 `data` (mandatory) An object that you want to pass to your worker implementation

 ### `pool.destroy()`